TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/LocalizationModeConfigsysLanguageMode/Index.rst

   possible to request content from another language than that of TSFE->sys\_language\_uid

-- If the “Localization Setting” of the page is set to “Hide default translation of page” then it will fail when used with content\_fallback and if content\_fallback tries to get content from the default language.
+- If the "Localization Setting" of the page is set to "Hide default translation of page" then it will fail when used with content\_fallback and if content\_fallback tries to get content from the default language.